Ministers deny misuse of public funds after forfeiting £25m lifeline ferry cash for nationalisation

-Kate Forbes denied any wrong-doing in the wake of the Herald on Sunday revelation that Jim McColl, former Ferguson Marine Engineering (FMEL) chief and one of Nicola Sturgeon's own economic advisers was gathering evidence for potential court action while raising concerns over the 'loss' of the money.
+Ms Forbes dismissed claims of wrong-doing in the wake of the Herald on Sunday revelation that Jim McColl, former Ferguson Marine Engineering (FMEL) chief and one of Nicola Sturgeon's own economic advisers was gathering evidence for potential court action while raising concerns over the 'loss' of the money.

 A member of of the First Minister's Council of Economic Advisers and one of Scotland's wealthiets men, he has questioned the legality of the actions of ministers saying the £25m should have gone towards completing the ferries.